paul-hammant/tbd/content/monorepos/index.md

 * Allow the extraction of new common dependencies (from existing code) to be achieved in atomic commits.
 * Force all developers to focus on the HEAD revisions of files in the trunk

-Google and Facebook are the most famous organizations that rest development on a single conpany-wide trunk, that fits the monorepo design.
+Google and Facebook are the most famous organizations that rest development on a single company-wide trunk, that fits the monorepo design.

 {{< warning title="Risk of chaotic directory layout" >}}
 Google's co-mingled applications and services site within highly structured and uniform source trees.
-A Java developer from one project team, instantly recognizes the directory structure for another team's application or service.
+A Java developer from one project team instantly recognizes the directory structure for another team's application or service.
 That goes across languages too.
 The design for the directory layout needs to be enforced globally.
 You can see that in the way that Buck and Bazel layout trees for production and test code.
 If you cannot overhaul the directory structure of your entire repository, you should not entertain a monorepo.